Darthan184/Custom-Challenges-SFS1/README.md

     * Land_{planet name} Where {planet name} is the name of a planet for other land and return safely challenges.
 N.B.
 Only these challenges are automatically created for custom systems by SFS.

 "icon" : {string value} (default "")
-* indicates which of the icons should be used, omit or leave blank to indicate that an existing challenges should be deleted.
+* indicates which of the icons should be used, omit or leave blank to indicate that an existing challenge should be deleted.
 If suffixed with '.png' will load a file from Custom_Challenge_Icons/ .
 Otherwise a standard SFS Icon will be used, one of:
 *  "firstFlight", "10Km", "30Km", "50Km", "Downrange", "Reach_Orbit", "Orbit_High", "Capture", "Tour", "Crash","Land_One_Way", "Land_Return"

 "difficulty" : {string value} (default "all")